cljs/api/README.md

 ## Run

+The runner is currently being refactored for an easier development cycle.

-Run this to build docs for every ClojureScript version:
+But you can run the following to build docs for every ClojureScript version.
+It creates a catalog repo at `output-repo/`, containing a tag for each cljs version.

 ```
-lein run
+lein run '{:catalog :all}'
 ```

-This creates an `output-repo/` directory.
-It is a git repo with a tag for each cljs version.

 __Restarting__ the build process is not in a good state currently, sorry.
 Please run the following before running the build process again: